nextstrain/docs.nextstrain.org/src/tutorials/creating-a-pathogen-repo/creating-an-ingest-workflow.rst

 ==========

 * Learn more about :doc:`augur curate commands <augur:usage/cli/curate/index>`
-* Learn how to create a phylogenetic workflow (TKTK)
+* We are planning to write another detailed tutorial for creating a phylogenetic workflow, but until that is ready you can follow the :doc:`simple phylogenetic workflow tutorial <../creating-a-phylogenetic-workflow>`.